Jan-Celin/music-harmonization/README.md

 <img src="https://github.com/user-attachments/assets/6128cb18-e257-4d43-8764-afefbf46dcc5" alt="DeepBach model architecture" width="400"/>
 </p>

 Another paper that deals with melody harmonization is [_Translating Melody to Chord: Structured and Flexible Harmonization of Melody With Transformer_ by Seungyeon Rhyu, Hyeonseok Choi, Sarah Kim, and Kyogu Lee](https://ieeexplore.ieee.org/abstract/document/9723052).
 As part of the study, three models were created: a standard transformer, a variational transformer, and a regularized variational Transformer.
-According to the study results, the models performed similar to humans in subjective evaluations given by 32 participants in four metrics: harmonicity, unexpectedness, complexity, and preference.
+According to the study results, the models performed similarly to humans in subjective evaluations given by 32 participants in four metrics: harmonicity, unexpectedness, complexity, and preference.

 ## Dataset